Principles of Evidence-Based Practice

 • Inconsistency (degree of variation in results across different studies)

-• Imprecision (degree of uncertainty around effect estimates)
+• Imprecision (degree of uncertainty around effect estimates) - if CIs fall across the 'minimally clinically important difference' then ?)

 • Indirectness (extent to which available evidence directly addresses the clinical question of interest)